 Important Bird Areas in Antarctica

 This project was initiated by BirdLife International and the Bird Biology Sub-committee of Scientific Committee on Antarctic Research (SCAR) to identify sites within the Antarctic region that meet BirdLife criteria for internationally Important Bird Areas.
 In 2002, experts from SCAR and BirdLife International identified an initial list of IBAs meeting the criteria.
-Although many IBAs were included in this list, new species data has since become available and this affected the sites qualifying for IBA status.
-The project was re-initiated by BirdLife International with a view to completing the list of IBAs in the Antarctic, and this report addresses the Peninsula region as a first step.
+Although many IBAs were included in this list, new species data have since become available and this affected the sites qualifying for IBA status.
+The project was re-initiated by BirdLife International to complete the list of IBAs for Antarctica with support from the Governments of Australia, New Zealand, Norway, the United Kingdom and the United States, and with additional support from the Pew Charitable Trusts and the British Bird Fair 2014.

 IBA sites are being identified across each major geographic region of the world and more information on current networks of IBAs can be found at Birdlife International.